RobertoRoos/sawIntuitiveResearchKitWiki/Full-da-Vinci.md

 ## Testing the whole arm

-At that point you should be able to test the whole arm, including PIDs, homing, kinematics and manipulator clutch using the application `sawIntuitiveResearchKitQtArm`.
+If you are **absolutely** sure the brakes are working (i.e. get released and stay released), you should be able to test the whole arm, including PIDs, homing, kinematics and manipulator clutch using the application `sawIntuitiveResearchKitQtArm`.
 The command lines syntax is:
 ```bash
 sawIntuitiveResearchKitQtArm:
  -i <value>, --io <value> : configuration file for robot IO (see sawRobotIO1394) (required)